inoxlang/inox/README.md

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

 Inox is  **single-binary platform** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
-Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components: a built-in database engine, testing engine, HTTP server, and in-process container engine.
+Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with several components:
+- A built-in database engine
+- HTTP server
+- Testing engine with in-memory filesystems (transparent for application code)
+- An in-process container engine (unrelated to Linux containers).

 **Important note: bear in mind that the current version of Inox is 0.2, not 1.0.
 The first stable versions of Inox won't support high-scalability applications.**